-I could sit here for hours writing out all the advice I could think of, until this blog post looked more like a college assignment as opposed to what it is, but for the sake of keeping this interesting, I’ve decided to give you only what I consider to be the five most important things that will make your first year of college so much easier.
+In reality, I could sit here for hours writing out all the advice I’ve ever had about college.
+I could have this blog post looking like a college assignment if I really wanted, but that wouldn’t be fun for anyone.
+So, for the sake of keeping this interesting, I’ve decided to stick to the top five pieces of advice that will help make your introduction to college so much easier.

-2. Talk to a lecturer or tutor if you’re overwhelmed with the workload
+Talk to your tutor or a lecturer if you’re overwhelmed with the workload

 As amazing as lecturers and your tutor will be, they can’t read your mind.
 If you don’t tell them what’s going on, there’s no way they’ll be able to help you with the problems you’re having.
 This is something I had to learn the hard way during my first year, so please don’t go down the same route I did.
 Some of the things they might be able to offer include extensions on deadlines or further explanation of the part of your assignment that you don’t understand.